Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory

 Let $\LL$ denote the determinant line bundle on the stack $\bun_G(C)$ of principal $G$-bundles on $C$.
-Recall that we can define a sheaf $\text{D}_\kappa$ of twisted differential operators associated to an arbitrary complex power $\LL^{\otimes \kappa}$ of $\LL$ (the sheaf still makes sense even when the line bundle itself does not exist) \cite{BBJantzen}.
-Write $\text{D}_\kappa(\bun_G(C))$ for the category of modules for this sheaf of twisted differential operators \footnote{To be more careful, we should note that the category of twisted D-modules on $\bun_G(C)$ is defined as the limit over a filtration of $\bun_G(C)$ by quasi-compact substacks, and there are two different ways of doing this depending on whether one uses $*$ or $!$ push-forwards between the strata.
-This distinction will not be important for our purposes.}.
+Recall that we can define a sheaf $\mathcal{D}_\kappa$ of twisted differential operators associated to an arbitrary complex power $\LL^{\otimes \kappa}$ of $\LL$ (the sheaf still makes sense even when the line bundle itself does not exist) \cite{BBJantzen}.
+Write $\text{D}_\kappa(\bun_G(C))$ for the category of modules for the sheaf of twisted differential operators on $\LL^{\otimes \kappa } \otimes K_{\bun_G(C)}^{1/2}$ where $K_{\bun_G(C)}^{1/2}$ is the unique square root of the canonical bundle $K_{\bun_G(C)}$ over $\bun_G(C)$ under the assumptions we have made on the group $G$. \footnote{To be more careful, we should note that the category of twisted D-modules on $\bun_G(C)$ is defined as the limit over a filtration of $\bun_G(C)$ by quasi-compact substacks, and there are two different ways of doing this depending on whether one uses $*$ or $!$ push-forwards between the strata.
+This distinction will not be important for our purposes.}

 \begin{remark} There is an alternative point of view on twisted D-modules presented in the work of Gaitsgory and Rozenblyum \cite{GRCrystals}.
 Rather than defining the sheaf of twisted differential operators directly, one can identify twisted D-modules on $X$ in terms of the data of a trivialized $\bb G_m$ gerbe equipped with a flat connection, called a twisting datum.
 Since usual D-modules are realized as quasi-coherent sheaves on a de Rham stack $X_{\mr{dR}}$, twisted D-modules can be realized in terms of such a category twisted by a twisting datum (see Section \ref{gerbe_section}). \end{remark}